 Abstracts are acceptable for junior applicants (such as fellows, Fellow-to-Faculty, Mentored Clinical & Population Research Award, Scientist Development Grant applicants).

-Undergraduate students or predoctoral fellows may have none; if so, create a Portable Document File (pdf) that states "None" and upload it.
+Undergraduate students or predoctoral fellows may have none; if so, create a Portable Document Format (pdf) that states "None" and upload it.

 For the Collaborative Science Award program, the co-principal investigators should determine the six publications that best support your application.
 The publications do not have to be divided evenly between co-principal investigators.